DanRoscigno/typesense-docsearch-scraper/README.md

 npx seems to not be working today, so I copied in an old Docusaurus demo so I can work.
 It is in the dir `my-website`.

+I had to edit the `docusaurus.config.js` file to set the URL to 'http://host.docker.internal:3000' as this is used when generating the sitemap that the crawler uses.

 Build the Docusaurus site:
 ```bash
 cd my-website